-Select the Type tool in the Tools panel and click anywhere on the artboard.
-Choose 36 from the font size menu in the Character section of the Properties panel to make the text easier to see.
+Select the Type tool in the toolbar and click anywhere on the artboard.
+Type a large font size in the Character section of the Properties panel to make the text easier to see.

 The selected placeholder text appears as point type, which is great for creating headlines.
 Point type is a horizontal or vertical line of text that begins where you click and expands as you enter characters.

 Type your text, and then press ESC to exit the Type tool.
 This automatically selects the type object.